tonyduan/glm-lib/READMATH.md

 $$

-Notice that by the chain rule, we have the following score and Hessian.
+Notice that by the chain rule, we have the following score and Hessian of the log-likelihood.
 $$
 \begin{align*}
 \nabla_\theta -\log p_\theta(y) & = \nabla_\eta-\log p_\eta(y) x^\top\\